GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/supergluu.md

 # Super Gluu
 ## Overview
-[Super Gluu](https://super.gluu.org) is a free two-factor authentication mobile app built to work with the Gluu Server, a free open source Identity & Access Management (IAM) platform.
+[Super Gluu](https://super.gluu.org) is a free two-factor authentication (2FA) mobile app built to work with the Gluu Server, a free open source Identity & Access Management (IAM) platform.

 This document explains how to configure the Gluu Server for two-factor authentication (2FA) with username / password as the first step, and Super Gluu as the second step.

 A User Guide and Developer Guide can be found on the [Super Gluu docs site](https://gluu.org/docs/supergluu).

 ### U2F Security
-Super Gluu uses the Gluu Server's FIDO U2F endpoints to enroll a public key.
-When authentication happens, there is a challenge response to ensure that the device has the corresponding private key.
+Super Gluu uses public/private key encryption as specified in the [FIDO U2F authentication standard](https://fidoalliance.org/specifications/overview/).
+Super Gluu enrolls its public key against the Gluu Server's U2F endpoints, and when authentication happens, there is a challenge response to ensure that the device has the corresponding private key.

-Learn more about FIDO U2F in the [spec](https://fidoalliance.org/specifications/overview/).

 ### Open Source
 Super Gluu is based on the free open source [oxPush 3](https://github.com/GluuFederation/oxPush3) source code.